 What Is a Marketing Project Manager?

-A marketing project manager is a project manager who oversees projects related to marketing campaigns.
+A marketing project manager is a professional who handles the project management for marketing either internally or as an external agency, overseeing projects related to marketing campaigns.
 Marketing project managers supervise both the people working on marketing projects and the projects themselves.

 Marketing project managers might oversee the launch of a product from start to finish, or manage a product kickoff event.
 While many marketers have roles and responsibilities related to products, events, and advertising, a marketing project manager is typically in charge of overseeing a sizable project or campaign with a specified beginning and end.